KyleYu2003/LLM-Prompt-Project/README.md

 # LLM-projects
-Here is the LLM projects finished by Kangqi in CSC6052
+Here are the LLM projects finished by Kangqi in CSC6052